Medico-Legal Autopsy: Procedure and Techniques

-The autopsy procedure itself: Letulle (en masse evisceration), Virchow (organ-by-organ), Rokitansky (in-situ dissection), Ghon (thoraco-cervical block); pre-autopsy review, external examination workflow, internal examination by body cavity, special procedures (vitreous tap, vaginal smear, ant-mortem dental record review), and the tissue and toxicology chain of custody under BNSS 2023 § 194.
+The autopsy procedure itself: Letulle (en masse evisceration), Virchow (organ-by-organ), Rokitansky (in-situ dissection), Ghon (thoraco-cervical block); pre-autopsy review, external examination workflow, internal examination by body cavity, special procedures (vitreous tap, vaginal smear, ante-mortem dental record review), and the tissue and toxicology chain of custody under BNSS 2023 § 194.

 Last updated: